According to Gettman, Link is in Period Five for his math works. I'm separating the works into the

 Period Five

-Already have golden bead material, teen and ten boards, stamps.
+golden bead material, teen and ten boards, stamps.

 Need Counting chains, 100 Board and fraction material.